50+ valuable marketing spend statistics for 2023

 62% of American consumers say that they shop more online now than they did before the COVID-19 pandemic.
 (Influencer Marketing Hub)

-Consequently, many marketers across all industries have exponentially increased their spend on digital transformation and online campaigns, in an effort to quickly adjust to growing consumer demands for digital experiences in the global marketplace.
+Consequently, many marketers across all industries exponentially increased their spend on digital transformation and online campaigns, in an effort to quickly adjust to growing consumer demands for digital experiences in the global marketplace.
 That increase in spend will likely slow in 2023.

 The current state of marketing budgets